Giselle McGowan has a commercial chancery practice with a particular emphasis on insolvency, property and indirect tax litigation.

 - Regularly acts as counsel for HMRC in the winding-up petition list in the Companies Court.

-- Coventry v Lawrence UKSC 46 – instructed as junior counsel for the successful respondent landlords in an appeal to the Supreme Court against a finding that the landlords were not liable for nuisance caused by their tenants.
+- Instructed as junior counsel for the successful respondent landlords in an appeal to the Supreme Court against a finding that the landlords were not liable for nuisance caused by their tenants.

 - Successfully instructed on behalf of the long leaseholders in an application for a vesting order in a leasehold enfranchisement claim where one landlord could not be located and the other opposed the making of the vesting order.